olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 My name is Olawale E. Salaudeen, and I am a Ph.D. candidate in Computer Science at the University of Illinois at Urbana Champaign, advised by
 <a href="http://sanmi.cs.illinois.edu/">Sanmi Koyejo.</a>
-Prior to moving to IL, I
-obtained a Bachelors of Science in Mechanical Engineering and minors in Computer Science and Mathematics from the Texas A&M University.
+Prior to moving to Illinois, I received a Bachelors of Science in Mechanical Engineering and minors in Computer Science and Mathematics from the Texas A&M University.

 # Research Interests
 ---
 I am broadly interested machine learning in general and causal inference/discovery.
-In particulary, I work on domain generalization and causal structure learning (under measurement error).
+In particular, I work on domain generalization and causal structure learning (under measurement error).
 Additionally, I am interested in applications to neuroscience, healthcare, and fairness.